How to Train Your Dog to Use an Invisible Fence System0 comments

 You’ve thought about getting an invisible dog fence.
 Maybe you even purchased it already.
 Now it’s time to train your pup to his wireless dog fence.
-We’ve got a few tips that will help you train your pup to your new SpotOn Virtual Smart Fence System.
+We’ve got a few tips on how to train your dog with an invisible fence system like SpotOn.

-First a little bit on dog psychology.
-To successfully train your dog to use his wireless dog fence, it helps to understand his perspective a little.
+First, a little bit on dog psychology.
+If you want to learn how to train your dog on a wireless fence successfully, it helps to understand his perspective a little.

 - When it comes to dogs, behavior works on the premise of reinforcement vs. punishment.
 When a behavior is reinforced, it makes the behavior stronger and more likely to occur.
 Punishment makes the behavior weaker or less apt to happen.